goblimey/ntripcaster/README.md

 If you are not one of those people, continue to the next section.

-The caster must run on a server machine with a publshed IP address.
+The caster must run on a server machine on the public Internet.
 (I run mine on a Digital Ocean Droplet.)
 The server must have an Internet domain name, so you need to buy one of those and assign it to your server.